vedph/cadmus-doc/migration/rendering/renderers.md

 - ID: `it.vedph.json-renderer.tei-standoff.apparatus`
 - options:
   - `ZeroVariant`: the text to output for a zero variant.
 A zero variant is a deletion, represented as a text variant with an empty value.
 When building an output, you might want to add some conventional text for it, e.g. `del.` (_delevit_), which is the default value.
   - `NotePrefix`: the note prefix.
 This is an optional string to be prefixed to the note text after a non-empty value in a `rdg` or `note` element value.
-Any apparatus entry can have a value, and an optional note; when it's a variant mostly it has a value, and eventually a note; when it's a note, mostly it has only the note without value.
+Any apparatus entry can have a value, and an optional note; when it's a variant mostly it has a value, and optionally a note; when it's a note, mostly it has only the note without value.
 The default value is space.

 As a sample, consider this configuration, used to export a Cadmus text + apparatus into standoff TEI XML: